lucyinthesky2111/milestone-project-one/README.md

 * Sub-navigation links have been added to the Apply and Contact page, as this page contains 3 sections (Apply Here, Find Us, and Contact us).
 The sub-navigation links allow the user to quickly jump from one section to another.
 * Sub-navigation links have been added to the Our Instructors page, as this page contains sections for 5 instructors, and features a considerable amount of content.
 The sub-navigation links allow the user to quickly jump from one instructor profile to another.
 * The sub-navigation links are underlined to indicate to the user that they are clickable links.
-* The subnavigation links are in black text and appear purple once visited to maintain readability and accessibility.
+* The sub-navigation links are in black text and appear purple once hovered over, to maintain readability and accessibility.
 <h2 align="center"><img src="assets/readme-images/instructors-subnavbar-mobile.png">Our Instructors sub-nav bar (Mobile)</h2>
 <h2 align="center"><img src="assets/readme-images/instructors-subnavbar-desktop.png">Our Instructors sub-nav bar (Desktop)</h2>

 ### Buttons
 * Buttons are used throughout the site.
 * The buttons are consistent in style and colour across the site.
 They are light yellow which changes to dark yellow when clicked.
-The text colour remains legible when the button is clicked.
+* The text colour changes from black to purple when the button is clicked.
+The text remains legible when the button is clicked.
 * Navigation buttons are used to link to other pages.
 These buttons feature a 'directional arrow' pointing to the right, to indicate to the user that clicking the button will direct them to another page.
 * 'Back to top' buttons are also included at the bottom of each page, to save the user having to manually scroll back to the top of the page, or rely on features built in to the browser.
 These buttons feature a 'directional arrow' pointing upwards as a visual cue for the user.
 * Several pages also feature a 'call to action' button, which links the user to the application form to make it as quick and easy to apply for the course as possible.